stechstudio/slate/source/includes/_users.md

 `[ ["last_name","=","Smith"], ["email","like","%gmail%"] ]`

 Note the percent symbols around 'gmail' above.
 This will find users where the email *contains* 'gmail' anywhere.
-If you wanted instead to find user that *end exactly* with 'gmail.com' just use the first percent symbol:
+If you wanted instead to find user that *ends exactly* with 'gmail.com' just use the first percent symbol:

 `[ ["last_name","=","Smith"], ["email","like","%gmail.com"] ]`